A scalable quantum gate-based implementation for causal hypothesis testing: Overview of causal inference

 The synergy between quantum computation and algorithmic information has been studied extensively in \cite{sarkar2022applications}.
 Two main directions were explored, that can be applied for causal inference.

 In \cite{sarkar2021estimating} a global/objective view is presented, which involves quantum automata for algorithmic information.
 A framework for causal inference based on algorithmic generative models is developed.
 This technique of quantum-accelerated experimental algorithmic information theory~(QEAIT) can be ubiquitously applied to diverse domains.
 Specifically for genome analysis, the problem of identifying bit strings capable of self-replication is presented.
-A new quantum circuit design of a quantum parallel universal linear bounded automata (QPULBA) model is developed.
-This enables a superposition of classical models/programs to be executed, and their properties can be explored.
+A new quantum circuit design of a quantum parallel universal linear bounded automata~(QPULBA) model is developed that enables a superposition of classical models/programs to be executed, and their properties can be explored.
 The automaton prepares the universal distribution as a quantum superposition state which can be queried to estimate algorithmic properties of the causal model.

 In \cite{sarkar2021qksa} a local/subjective view is presented, which involves universal reinforcement learning in quantum environments.
-This theoretical framework can be applied for automated scientific modeling.
+This theoretical framework can be applied to automated scientific modeling.
 A universal artificial general intelligence formalism is presented that can model quantum processes.
-The developed quantum knowledge seeking agent~(QKSA) is an evolutionary general reinforcement learning model for recursive self-improvement.
+The developed quantum knowledge-seeking agent~(QKSA) is an evolutionary general reinforcement learning model for recursive self-improvement.
 It uses resource-bounded algorithmic complexity of quantum process tomography~(QPT) algorithms.
 The cost function determining the optimal strategy is implemented as a mutating gene within a quine.
 The utility function for an individual agent is based on a selected quantum distance measure between the predicted and perceived environment.

-These techniques motivates our research in this paper.
-Unlike quantum/classical data driven machine learning, these primitives of QEAIT and QKSA preserves the explanatory power of the model the learning converges to by exploring the space of programs on an automata model.
+These techniques motivate our research in this article.
+Unlike quantum/classical data-driven machine learning, these primitives of QEAIT and QKSA preserve the explanatory power of the model the learning converges to by exploring the space of programs on an automata model.
 The QPULBA model (in QEAIT) and QPT algorithms (in QKSA) can be generalized to a causal oracle and causal tomography respectively.